-- (1) A prohibited person must not enter Victoria unless the prohibited person: - (a) is a cross border community member who is permitted to enter Victoria under clause 8(1); or - (b) is a cross border community member who has a valid cross border extreme risk zone permit under clause 8(5); or - (c) is a cross border community member under the age of 18 who does not require a cross border extreme risk zone permit under clause 8(5)(c) and otherwise complies with clause (8); or - (d) is an aircrew services worker who is permitted to enter Victoria under clause 9; or - (e) has a valid transit permit under clause 10; or - (f) has a valid specified worker (other) permit under clause 11(1); or
+- (1) A prohibited person must not enter Victoria unless the prohibited person: - (a) is a cross border community member who is permitted to enter Victoria under clause 8(1); or - (b) is a cross border community member who has a valid cross border extreme risk zone permit under clause 8(5); or - (c) is a cross border community member under the age of 18 who does not require a cross border extreme risk zone permit under clause 8(5)(c) and otherwise complies with clause (8); or - (d) is an aircrew services worker who is permitted to enter Victoria under clause 9; or - (e) has a valid transit permit under clause 10; or - (f) has a valid specified worker (single entry) permit under clause 11(1); or

-- (g) has a valid specified worker (exclusive outdoor activities) permit under clause 11(2); or - (h) has a valid specified worker (low workplace interaction) permit under clause 11(7); or - (i) has a departing hotel quarantine permit under clause 12; or - (j) is an excepted person under clause 14; or - (k) has a valid exemption under clause 3(5) or 15.
+- (g) has a valid specified worker (multiple entry) permit under clause 11(6); or - (h) has a departing hotel quarantine permit under clause 12; or - (i) is an excepted person under clause 14; or - (i) has a valid exemption under clause 3(5) or 15.

-Note: a prohibited person is not eligible to enter Victoria from a Green Zone Country under a specified worker (low workplace interaction) permit under clause 11(7).
+Note: a prohibited person is not eligible to enter Victoria from a Green Zone Country under a specified worker (multiple entry) permit under clause 11(7).

-- (2) A restricted person must not enter Victoria unless the restricted person: - (a) has a valid green zone permit under clause 5; or - (b) has a valid orange zone permit under clause 6; or - (c) has a valid red zone permit under clause 7; or - (d) is a cross border community member who is permitted to enter Victoria under clause 8(1); or - (e) is an aircrew services worker who is permitted to enter Victoria under clause 9; or - (f) has a valid transit permit under clause 10; or - (g) has a valid specified worker (other) permit under clause 11(1); or - (h) has a valid specified worker (exclusive outdoor activities) permit under clause 11(2); or - (i) has a valid specified worker (low workplace interaction) permit under clause 11(7); or - (i) has a departing hotel quarantine permit under clause 12; or - (k) is an excepted person under clause 14(1); or - (1) has a valid exemption under clause 3(5) or 15.
+- (2) A restricted person must not enter Victoria unless the restricted person: - (a) has a valid green zone permit under clause 5; or - (b) has a valid orange zone permit under clause 6; or - (c) has a valid red zone permit under clause 7; or - (d) is a cross border community member who is permitted to enter Victoria under clause 8(1); or - (e) is an aircrew services worker who is permitted to enter Victoria under clause 9; or - (f) has a valid transit permit under clause 10; or - (g) has a valid specified worker (multiple entry) permit under clause 11(6); or - (h) has a departing hotel quarantine permit under clause 12; or - (i) is an excepted person under clause 14(1); or - (j) has a valid exemption under clause 3(5) or 15.

-Note: a restricted person is not eligible to enter Victoria from a Green Zone Country under a specified worker (low workplace interaction) permit under clause 11(7).
+Note: a restricted person is not eligible to enter Victoria from a Green Zone Country under a specified worker (multiple entry) permit under clause 11(7).